Email Marketing KPIs

 Bounce Rate

-What is it: A bounce rate is the percentage of emails that did not reach the intended email address.
+What is it?
+A bounce rate is the percentage of emails that do not reach the intended email address.
 An email bounce can be classified as a soft bounce or a hard bounce.

 A soft bounce generally occurs when an email box is temporarily unavailable, there is a problem with the server, or when an email message is too large for the recipient’s mailbox.